IBM-Bluemix-Docs/StreamingAnalytics/spl_cloud_ready.md

 If your SPL application needs to access on-premise data, you have a couple of options for modifying your application to make it cloudy-ready.

 - Use the Secure Gateway service in IBM Cloud to build a secure path for accessing your on-premises data.
 Then, access that on-premises data through a protocol that is compatible with Secure Gateway.
-See <a href="https://developer.ibm.com/streamsdev/docs/connect-streaming-analytics-to-your-enterprise/" target="_blank" rel="noopener">Connecting Streaming Analytics to Your Enterprise Data</a> for more information on this technique.
+See [Connect to Enterprise Data using {{site.data.keyword.SecureGateway}}](/docs/StreamingAnalytics?topic=StreamingAnalytics-connect_secure_gateway) for more information on this technique.
 - Open up ports on the on-premises firewall to allow a Streams adapter to access the data.
 This method works, but it is not recommended because it is not as secure as the previous technique.